-India’s top court stays Rahul Gandhi’s conviction and restores him as lawmaker
+Rahul Gandhi set to return as lawmaker after India’s top court stays conviction

 India’s top court on Friday stayed the conviction of opposition leader Rahul Gandhi in a defamation case, an order that will allow him to return to parliament and contest national elections due next year.

-Mr Gandhi, a fierce critic of prime minister Narendra Modi and touted as his main challenger in the 2024 polls, lost his seat in the lower house of India’s parliament in March after a court found him guilty of criminal defamation over remarks he made about several personalities with the surname “Modi”.
+Gandhi, a fierce critic of prime minister Narendra Modi and touted as his main challenger in the 2024 polls, lost his seat in the lower house of India’s parliament in March after a court found him guilty of criminal defamation over remarks he made about several personalities with the surname “Modi”.

+Several lawmakers from Congress and the parties in alliance welcomed the court order.

+“Justice has prevailed.
+No force can silence the voice of the people,” said KC Venugopal, a member of parliament from the Congress.

 He was sentenced to the maximum penalty for criminal defamation of two years by a lower court, with the jail term put on hold and bail granted pending his appeal.